 If you pay attention to health and nutrition, there’s no doubt you’ve come across the food industry’s latest answer to a burger replacement.
 It’s the Impossible burger.
 It’s also known as the “beyond” burger.
 But should cows rejoice at the substitute for their meat?
 Not quite yet.
+This fast food experiment shows that we need a replacement though.

 You see, while they do “bleed” like beef burgers or turkey burgers might, there’s a reason vegans and vegetarians should be suspicious of these plant-based burgers… they’re not all they’re cracked up to be.